obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 [x] ExpressionOperator: kind enum (with precedence?)
 [x] ExpressionOperator: Implement mapping multi-token operators to kind.
 [x] Compiler: move to SyntaxTree and remove.
+[x] Syntax: Else /ElseIf is not a statement.
+Should not derive from Statement base.

 ## Descisions